trupples/adi-documentation/docs/contributing/forking_publishing.rst

 Pull request permission
 ~~~~~~~~~~~~~~~~~~~~~~~

-When a user opens a pull request, he temporally grants you write permission for their
+ When a user creates a pull request, they temporarily grant write permission
-remove branch for commits, but not for git lfs storage, so pushing lfs artifacts to
+ for the removal of branches containing commits.
+ However, this does not extend to LFS.
-their remote will cause:
+ As such, pushing LFS artifacts to their remote will result in:

 .. shell::
    :no-path: